-Your dog's paw pads provide cushioning to reduce stress on their bones and joints, and protection against rough terrain.
-Did you know that the pads of the paw also provide insulation in extreme weather?
-Paw pads also help with balance and stability, and their rough texture provides traction.
+Your dog's paw pads provide cushioning to reduce stress on their bones and joints and protect against rough terrain.
+Did you know that the paw pads also provide insulation in extreme weather?
+Paw pads also help with balance and stability; their rough texture provides traction.

-You should be checking your dog's feet on a regular basis, particularly after walks.
+You should be checking your dog's feet regularly, particularly after walks.
 If you notice cuts or tears on your dog's paws, be sure to clean the wound properly and keep it covered.
 This will prevent infection.

 After cleaning the wound, keep it covered for at least 2-3 days.
-Wounds on the paw are especially difficult to keep clean, because they are always touching the ground.
-It's important to keep them covered to prevent further injury and/or infection.
+Wounds on the paw are especially difficult to keep clean because they always touch the ground.
+Keeping them covered is important to prevent further injury and/or infection.

 Supplies You'll Need